tanvir-ahmed-m4/com0com/ReadMe.txt

    receiving port.
 Also, to prevent some flow control issues you need to enable baud rate emulation for the sending port.
 So, if your application use port CNCA0 and other paired port is CNCB0, then:

    1. Launch the Setup Command Prompt shortcut.
    2. Enter the change commands, for example:

+      command> change CNCB0 EmuOverrun=yes
+      command> change CNCA0 EmuBR=yes

+Q. When the corresponding port of a pair is not open, some characters will remain in the ouput buffer of the sending port and be output upon the next connection.
+   Any clue on a possible workaround?
+A. It's a correct behavior if receive buffer overrun is disabled (by default).
+If you need behavior where those characters should be lost (like real null modem do) then enable receive buffer overrun for the receiving port.
+Also, to prevent some flow control issues enable baud rate emulation for the sending port.
+So, if sending port is CNCA0 and receiving port is CNCB0, then:

+   1. Launch the Setup Command Prompt shortcut.
+   2. Enter the change commands, for example: